tcgoetz/GarminDB/README.md

 * If you get a DB version exception, the DB schema was updated and you need to rebuild your DBs by running `make GC_USER={username} GC_PASSWORD={password} rebuild_dbs`.
 * The scripts were developed on OSX.
 Information or patches that on using these scripts on other platforms are welcome.
 * Running the scripts on Linux should require little or no changes.
 * I'm not sure what it would take to run these scripts on Windows.
+Installing the [Ubuntu subsystem](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) on Windows 10 is one possibility.
 * Scraping data from Garmin Connect currently requires Firefox, but can also be done with Chrome.
 Additional coding required.
 * If you have issues, file a bug here on the project.
 See the Issues tab at the top of the project page.